Len Cuthbert

 My Story

 Terry Fox brilliantly shared, "It took cancer to realize that being self-centered is not the way to live.
 The answer is to try and help others.”
-I hope that, with your help, others will be helped and encouraged.
+If I ride, and you support, others will be helped and encouraged.

 Riding for all kids and thinking of these three at the same time.